gregorymkirk/aws-lambda-vpn-alarm-manager/readme.txt

 ** PREREQUSITES
-	* You will need to create an IAM role with Full access to Cloudwatch.
+	* You will need to create an IAM role with Full access to Cloudwatch, and the the right to list IAM account aliases.
 	* You will need to provide the ARN of the SNS topic you want to notify for Alarms, we use the same topic for Breaching and OK notifications.
 	* Install PowershellCore on your deployment system: https://github.com/PowerShell/PowerShell